def-SpaceWar/boring-games/README.md

-# WHEN U CLONE THIS:
+# AFTER U CLONE THIS:

 `npm install` or `npm i`